 - St. Petersburg College Student Services Center – LEED Gold

-- The Elliott Museum – LEED Silver Pending
+- The Elliott Museum – LEED Silver

 - UF Library West – LEED Gold

 “Biltmore Construction has completed over 25 projects for the College ranging from minor repairs, renovations, site and drainage modifications, to additions to existing buildings.
 Most recently they completed the new James Center for Molecular and Life Sciences (LEED Platinum) with a total budget of $30 Million dollars, as well as several other major projects including the Peter Armacost Library, the Iota Student Residences, the GO Pavilion, and currently construction of a new Visual Arts Building.

 Biltmore and their staff have always demonstrated the highest level of professionalism and an extraordinary spirit of cooperation and commitment to any challenge we have requested.
 They continually meet, and most often exceed, the College’s schedules and provide quality workmanship.